Employers and Universities: Work with us?

 Sports & Fitness:

-You'll dedicate part of your workday to fitness, typically in group sessions led by Army Physical Training Instructors (PTIs).
-You'll also have access to gyms and fitness facilities for personal use, along with hundreds of sports teams you can join.
+You’ll spend part of your working day focusing on your fitness, usually in group sessions led by our Army Physical Training Instructors (PTIs).
+You’ll also have access to gyms and other fitness facilities to train in your own time.
+And if you enjoy sport, there are hundreds of teams you can get involved in, no matter your level or experience.

 Travel: